Household (non-recyclable) Waste Collection

-Your refuse bin is collected every three weeks.
+Your household (non-recyclable) waste is collected every three weeks.

-Your refuse bin should contain any general waste that cannot be recycled or composted.
+Your grey bin should only contain waste that cannot be recycled or composted.
 If you are unsure if you should put an item in your refuse bin, you can check using our A-Z Recycling Tool.

-If you believe that you need an additional refuse bin, please visit the following page to check your eligibility: How to Get a Bin.
+If you believe that you need an additional household bin, please visit the following page to check your eligibility: How to Get a Bin.

 If your property cannot accommodate a wheeled bin, you may be able to use sacks instead.
 Households are able to present two sacks for collection every fortnight.